 The use of BLM predictions for regulatory purposes was underpinned by an acceptance that a factor of two between BLM predicted toxicity and observed toxicity in laboratory testing was acceptable (see Annex 1 for original BLM validation graphs for Daphnia magna and Ceriodaphnia dubia describing the performance of the full invertebrate BLMs versus the observed toxicity in field sample validation tests).
 Equally, this same factor can be used to validate the performance of the bio-met bioavailability tool relative to full BLM predictions.
 A high proportion of bio-met BLM predictions should therefore lie between a factor of two from the full BLM predictions.
-In order to facilitate a judgement upon the performance of the bio-met, it is important to establish a set of criteria on which that judgement is to be made prior to commencement of an analysis.
-Therefore, the performance of the full BLM predictions using following criteria:
+In order to facilitate a judgement upon the performance of the biomet, it is important to establish a set of criteria on which that judgement is to be made prior to commencement of an analysis.
+Therefore, the performance of the user-friendly tools is to be based upon the accuracy/precision of the predictions relative to the full BLM predictions using following criteria:

-- Predictions should largely (>95%) be within a factor of two (as used during BLM developments and assessment of ecotoxicity data, see supporting Annex A); or differently expressed, there should be less than 5% of "false positives" and "false negatives" (within the applicability domain of the full BLMs). - 2. bio-met predictions are preferably on the conservative side; i.e. >50% of the acceptable predictions should be precautionary (within the applicability domain of the full BLMs).
+- 1. Predictions should largely (>95%) be within a factor of two (as used during BLM developments and assessment of ecotoxicity data, see supporting Annex A); or differently expressed, there should be less than 5% of "false positives" and "false negatives" (within the applicability domain of the full BLMs). - 2. bio-met predictions are preferably on the conservative side; i.e. >50% of the acceptable predictions should be precautionary (within the applicability domain of the full BLMs).